AltaOhms/ReadyIoTWorkshop/Day2-HOL4.md

 ### Throughout the device lifecycle, there are needs at different stage for example disenroll a device, or change the certicate of a device.
 How to accomplish common tasks like that?

 >[!Tip]
->Device Prosioning Service provides capabilities to help manage  a device's life cycle.
+>Device Provisioning Service provides capabilities to help manage  a device's life cycle.
 Take a closer look at the options available under Manage Enrollment.

 References:
 - https://docs.microsoft.com/en-us/azure/iot-dps/how-to-reprovision